© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two round barrows W of New Town Farm is a scheduled monument protected by Historic England under reference 1004716.
 View the official record →

-Two round barrows W of New Town Farm is a Neolithic or Bronze Age funerary monument located in Wiltshire.
+Two round barrows W of New Town Farm is a scheduled ancient monument located in Wiltshire, comprising two Bronze Age burial mounds.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004716.

 Two round barrows W of New Town Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004716.